nodiaque/docker-steamcmd-server/README.md

 **Password:** Docker

 **Configuration:** The configuration is located at: ./enshrouded_server.json.
-Env parameter will overwrite setting in config file.
-You either change directly the config file or use the env param.

 **Update Notice:** Simply restart the container if a newer version of the game is available.